Knob and Tube Wiring

 - Dining room light and switch

-- Three-way switches going up or down stairways and corresponding lights tied into these switches.
+- Any three-way switches going up or down stairways and corresponding lights tied into these switches

-- Additional first floor wiring including the older outlets still mounted in the baseboard.
-If the cellar is unfinished, getting to the outlets on the first floor is quite simple, so these floors are typically already rewired.
+- Additional first floor wiring, including the older outlets still mounted in the baseboard.
+If the cellar is unfinished, getting to the outlets on the first floor is quite simple.
+So these floors are usually rewired already.

-- Second floor wiring including any older outlets in the baseboards and sometimes lights and switches on this floor if there is a finished third floor
+- Second-floor wiring (including any older outlets in the baseboards) and lights and switches on this floor (if there’s a finished third floor)

-- The second floor, if there is a finished 3rd floor, is the hardest floor to rewire because there is no unfinished space above or below
+- If there is a finished third floor, the second floor is the hardest floor to rewire because there is no unfinished space above or below it.

-- If there is a finished third floor, that is original to the house, this space often has some degree of knob and tube wiring left
+- If there is a finished third floor that was original to the house, this space often has some degree of knob and tube wiring left in it.

-Home owners with knob and tube wiring are offered two options for replacement cost with Kuhlman Electrical Services:
+Homeowners with knob and tube wiring are offered two options for replacement costs:

-Completely free in-home estimate.
 The KES team will come to your home and identify the active knob and tube wiring visible in the basement.
-These circuits will be shut off at the electrical panel.
-A walk through the home will be done to identify all the lights and outlets that are no longer active.
-An estimate will be created off the findings, with an easy to understand “adjustments” section of the estimate.
+We will shut these circuits off at the electrical panel, and we will conduct a walkthrough of the home to identify all the lights and outlets that are no longer active.
+We will then create an estimate of the findings with an easy-to-understand section that covers the adjustments of the estimate.

-Meaning – If there is any modern wiring, originally thought to be knob and tube wiring listed in the estimate, a credit will be due.
-Any additional knob and tube wiring found that is not listed on the estimate will be considered an extra cost.
+In other words, a credit will be due if there is any modern wiring that we originally thought was knob and tube wiring in the estimate.
+On the flipside of this coin, any additional knob and tube wiring we find that is not listed on the estimate will be considered an extra cost.

-A “cost per point” method of estimating is used to estimate jobs.
-A point is a switch, outlet, light, circuit from the panel, etc. There is no hourly charge for knob and tube wiring replacement jobs.
+We use a “cost per point” method to estimate jobs.
+A point is a switch, outlet, light, circuit from the panel, etc..
+There is no hourly charge for knob and tube wiring replacement jobs.

-Let’s say the cost per point is $200.00 each, if you decide to add two outlets in a bedroom, the homeowner will know exactly what the additional outlets will cost.
+Let’s say the cost per point is $225.00 each.
+Then if you decide to add two outlets in a bedroom, you’ll know exactly what the additional outlets will cost.

-The cost per point for homes can vary based on the type of home.
-Some homes are much easier to fish new wiring while others are quite difficult and more time consuming
+The cost per point for homes can vary, based on the type of home.
+Some homes are much easier to fish new wiring in, while others are quite difficult and time-consuming.

-KES offers a whole home wiring evaluation and mapping service that will identify all your wiring types with an easy to read color coded map.
+We also offer a whole home wiring evaluation/mapping service that will identify all your wiring types with an easy-to-read color-coded map.
 Please click here to learn more!

-Yes, unfortunately some holes must be made in your existing walls and ceilings to fish the new wiring around.
-We pride ourselves on getting creative, while making the least amount of holes possible.
-To learn more about the installation process, please click here.
+Yes, it’s true.
+Unfortunately, we must make some holes in your existing walls/ceilings to fish the new wiring around.
+But we pride ourselves in developing creative solutions and creating the smallest number of holes possible.
+To learn more about the installation process, click here.